We all have our own stories to tell.

 Furthermore, Dewitt finds himself apologizing and considers the term “sorry” his most overused phrase.

 DeWitt unravels, “ I had always been drawn to filmmaking, first going to the conservatory to write and direct and then to the acting conservatory.
-This is why I think I can be a unique collaborator with filmmakers and often work with them on multiple projects.
-I approach my work as a filmmaker rather than a musician who has been asked to provide music for a film.
+This is why I can be a unique collaborator with filmmakers and often work with them on multiple projects.
+I approach my work as a filmmaker rather than a musician asked to provide music for a film.
 I’m often trying to read performance, lighting, and the overall work rather than force a musical conceit onto the project.”